Skip to main content

 With Working Directory

-Specify a custom working directory for the Codex SDK to operate in:
+Specify a custom working directory for the Codex SDK to operate in.
+The directory can be a repository subdirectory as long as one of its parent directories contains .git:

 promptfooconfig.yaml